murkl/arch-os/docs/README.md

 - AUR helper, 32-bit support (multilib), container engine (Docker or Podman) and automatic housekeeping
 - [Arch OS Bootsplash](https://github.com/murkl/plymouth-theme-arch-os), System Manager and Shell Enhancement (bash, zsh or fish)
 - Arch OS Recovery on the same image, works without a network connection
-- Arch OS Imager on any Linux machine: downloads the image this program belongs to, checks it and writes the USB device that boots it
+- Arch OS Imager on any Linux machine: downloads the image this program belongs to, verifies its checksum and writes the USB device that boots it, in three steps that each say what went wrong — as you, not as root, with a password asked for only at the write itself
 - Virtual machine support both ways round: guest tools inside a VM, libvirt and QEMU on real hardware, with virt-manager only where there is a desktop to open it in
 - Two starting points, Desktop or Minimal, which answer everything but the region, the account and the disk - and every one of those answers is a row in the settings afterwards
 - English and German interface